-Shooting in White Center leaves at least one with life-threatening injuries
+Shooting in White Center leaves one dead

 “We’re certainly wanting to see things simmer back down,” he said.

-No further information about what led to the White Center shooting was immediately available.
+No further information about Thursday night’s shooting was immediately available.